spenserblack/colorscheme.nvim/README.md

 ## Usage

+- `:ColorschemeCycle` / `:ColorschemeCycle select`: Open a menu to preview and select a colorscheme
-- `:ColorschemeCycle` / `:ColorschemeCycle next`: Use the next available colorscheme
+- `:ColorschemeCycle next`: Use the next available colorscheme
 - `:ColorschemeCycle prev`: use the previous available colorscheme

 ### Keymapping